Leveraging intermediate resonances to probe CP violation at colliders: Abstract

 \section{Abstract}

-We study the phenomenological implications of interference between tree-level contributions to three-body final states in $2\to 3$ scattering.
-We propose a new CP-violating observable in this scattering which probes the different virtualities of intermediate resonances, in the presence of Standard Model~(SM) and new physics contributions to these processes.
-Analytically, we demonstrate the efficacy of this observable in probing interference between SM charged-current decays and effective left-handed vector interactions, and in a toy model featuring a scalar leptoquark, $S_1 \sim (3, 1, -1/3)$.
-Numerically, we apply this formalism to studying the decay $pp\to b \tau\nu$ over the full kinematic region of final-state phase space.
-In contrast to existing probes of new physics at colliders, this study demonstrates a use for an intermediate region of energies, where new physics is not light enough to produced on shell, but not heavy enough to be integrated out and treated with effective-theory formalism.
-Furthermore, we perform a proof-of-principle analysis to demonstrate how this new search can be complementary to the traditional high-transverse momentum searches.
-In light of the large amount of data to be collected at the high-luminosity LHC, this study paves the way to further spectroscopic studies to probe CP-violation in $2\to 3$ processes at the LHC and at future colliders.
+We explore the phenomenological impact of interference in tree-level contributions to three-body final states in $2\to 3$ scattering processes.
+This work introduces a novel search strategy leveraging asymmetries to enable sensitivity to CP-violating effects in less well-explored regions of phase space.
+Analytically, we demonstrate the effectiveness of this observable in probing interference between Standard Model charged-current decays and effective left-handed vector interactions, illustrated in a toy model featuring a scalar leptoquark, $S_1 \sim (3, 1, -1/3)$.
+Numerically, we apply this framework to studying the process $pp\to b \tau\nu$; unlike traditional high-$p_T$ searches or ``bump hunts", this approach utilizes an intermediate energy regime -- where new physics is neither light enough to be produced on shell or heavy enough to justify an effective field theory treatment.
+A proof-of-principle analysis at parton level demonstrates a percent-level asymmetry, with sensitivity also to BSM weak-CP phase.
+While the specific phase sensitivity is diminished at particle level due to showering and detector effects, a machine learning classifier can recover sensitively to the presence of SM-BSM interference, significantly outperforming standard analysis methods.
+Notably discrimination between BSM signal and SM background could be achieved at the 2$\sigma$ level for the current LHC dataset and 8$\sigma$ at the High-Luminosity LHC.
+Moreover, this asymmetry observable as defined can also be more broadly applied to other searches for CP-violation in $2\to 3$ processes in present and future collider environments.